California Department of Corrections and Rehabilitation: Staff size

 As of 2013, CDCR employed approximately 24,000 peace officers (state correctional officers), 1,800 state parole agents, and 150 criminal investigators.

-Kathleen Allison was appointed by Governor Gavin Newsom as Secretary for the California Department of Corrections and Rehabilitation (CDCR) on October 1, 2020.
+Jeff Macomber was appointed by Governor Gavin Newsom as Secretary for the California Department of Corrections and Rehabilitation (CDCR) on December 12, 2022.

 History

 In 1851, California activated its first state-run institution.
-This institution was a 268-ton wooden ship named The Waban, and was anchored in the San Francisco Bay.
+This institution was a 267-ton wooden ship named The Waban, and was anchored in the San Francisco Bay.
 The prison ship housed 30 inmates who subsequently constructed San Quentin State Prison, which opened in 1852 with approximately 68 inmates.

-Since 1852, the Department has activated thirty-one prisons across the state.
+Since 1852, the department has activated sixty-seven prisons across the state.
 CDCR's history dates back to 1912, when the agency was called California State Detentions Bureau.
 In 1951 it was renamed California Department of Corrections.
 In 2004 it was renamed California Department of Corrections and Rehabilitation.

 In 2018-2019 it cost an average of $81,203 to house an inmate for one year.

-Reorganization (2000s)

-In 2004, a Corrections Independent Review Panel suggested "Reorganizing the Youth and Adult Correctional Agency".
-The Agency had consisted of "the Department of Corrections, the Department of the Youth Authority, the Board of Prison Terms, the Board of Corrections, the Commission on Correctional Peace Officer Standards and Training, the Narcotic Addict Evaluation Board and the Youth Authority Board."

-California Governor Arnold Schwarzenegger made a reorganization plan public in January 2005 implementing many of the recommendations of the panel but without "a citizens commission overseeing the state's entire correctional operation."
-The reorganization became effective on July 1, 2005.
-The CDCR superseded the: